chr1st0scli/RainLisp/RainLisp/Docs/quick-start/strings.md

 ## Escape Sequences
 You can specify well known escape sequences within a string.
-An escape sequence specifies a special character within the string.
+An escape sequence specifies a special character.
 You denote one by starting with a backslash `\`, followed by a reserved character with a special meaning.

 The valid escape sequences in RainLisp are:
-- `\n` is the line feed character.
+- `\n`, a line feed character.
-- `\r` is the carriage return character.
+- `\r`, a carriage return character.
-- `\t` is the tab character.
+- `\t`, a tab character.
-- `\"` escapes the double quote character.
-It specifies a double quote by preventing the string termination.
+- `\"` specifies a double quote character by preventing the string termination.
-- `\\` escapes the backslash character.
-It specifies a backslash by preventing the need to specify any of the above escape sequences.
+- `\\` specifies a backslash character by preventing the need to specify any of the above escape sequences.

 Let's evaluate some strings with escape sequences.